turnkeylinux-apps/asp-net-apache/README.rst

 - Interactive Mono CSharp shell.
-- TurnKey Web Control panel with links to useful references and resources, bundled Mono documentation and ASP .NET example pages.
+- TurnKey Web Control panel with links to useful references and resources, and ASP .NET example pages.
 - SSL support out of the box.
 - Postfix MTA (bound to localhost) to allow sending of email (e.g., password recovery).